FIDOS Facility Dogs

 -

-We also partner with other facilities to offer continued education for handlers, dogs, and staff.
+We also offer continued education for handlers, dogs, and staff.

 -